SubodhShil/Phitron/Software Engineering Track/Week 02 - OOP/Module 05 - Class & Object/README.md

 Class attributes shared and accessible to all it's objects whereas an instance attribute is only accessible to a particular object.

 ### ```__repr__``` method
-__repr__ is a special method that used for represents a object details.
+__repr__ is a special method that used for representing object details.
 By using it, you can print the object and see the details like attributes of the object.